rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - [Form Notifications](https://www.w3.org/WAI/tutorials/forms/notifications/  )
 - [Using Aria-Invalid to Indicate An Error Field](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA21.html)
 - [Using the aria-describedby property to provide a descriptive label for user interface controls](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA1.html)

+## Move to Form doc as these are not specific to the notification validation topic but to the broader Form validation
+##### Required Fields
+The Asterisks may not be read by all screen readers (in all reading modes) and may be difficult for users with low vision because they are rendered in a smaller size than default text.
+It is important for authors to include the text indicating that asterisk is used and to consider increasing the size of the asterisk that is presented.

+- **Must**
+  - Set `Required` or `aria-required` to true for inputs that must be completed by the user
+- **Should**
+  - Require only fields that are absolutely needed
+  - Required fields **SHOULD** have a visual indicator that the field is required.
+  - Required fields **SHOULD** be programmatically designated as such.
+Note: At a minimum, WCAG requires an informative error message about the field after the user submits the form.
+  - Ensure that information conveyed by color differences is also available in text.
+  - Provide screen reader text conveying that the field is required

+##### Disabled elements

+-  Some dynamic forms will make the submit button unavailable until the form is completed correctly.
+This can be very confusing to users if insufficient error identification is provided

 </cdr-doc-table-of-contents-shell>